RamboRogers/cyberai/README.md

 [Link to Video](https://x.com/rogerscissp/status/1917092440068047334)

 CyberAI is a powerful, secure multi-user chat platform that integrates multiple AI models through a cyberpunk-inspired terminal interface.
-Built with performance, security, and flexibility in mind, it provides a centralized interface for interacting with various language models.
+Built with performance, security, and flexibility in mind, it provides a centralized interface for interacting with various language models, leveraging Retrieval-Augmented Generation (RAG) with web search and chat history to deliver more informed and contextually relevant responses.

 > The intention is to provide a sleek, secure, and efficient way to interact with AI language models through a unified interface.